godspeedelbow/React/documentation/homework/W2-homework.md

-# Homework Week 1
+# Homework Week 2

-Fork this repository and base your week 2 homework on [create react app](https://github.com/facebook/create-react-app#quick-overview).
+Reuse the app from week 1 for this week.
+Don't forget to `git commit` and `git push` your changes from week 1 before you start changing it for week 2.

 See instructions on how to get started with "create react app":
 [https://github.com/facebook/create-react-app#quick-overview](https://github.com/facebook/create-react-app#quick-overview)